 If your organization is considering doing business in Costa Rica, there are many factors to be aware of.
-Here you’ll find an overview of the Costa Rican market and best reasons why North American companies might want to begin exporting there.
+Here you’ll find an overview of the local market and best reasons why companies from US & Canada might want to begin exporting to Costa Rica.
 It’s also important to formulate custom strategies to penetrate this market, and consider all the obstacles for the typical North American business.

 Recent economic indicators and trade stats are very encouraging in Costa Rica, and are important to follow.
 You should also be aware of trends specific to the Canadian and US shares of various markets, the political environment (when pertinent to your industry), and current opportunities for American companies to export their goods into Costa Rica.